todaisy/something_it_project/README.md

 Stack: Python Django, JS React, PostgreSQL

-For launch: run "python manage.py runserver" in project directory
+For launch: run "python manage.py runserver" in the project directory

-Project will be launched on the server soon
+Project will be launched on the server soon...

 ------------------------------------
-developed by something_it_group
+*developed by something_it_group*